 In July 2017, the Company entered into a lease of office and laboratory space for its headquarters in Watertown, Massachusetts, or the Watertown Lease.
-The Watertown Lease has a non-cancelable term of ten years with an option to extend for one additional five-year period and is subject to rent escalation throughout the term.
-Additionally, the Watertown Lease required the Company to provide collateral in the amount of \$2.6 million, which is recorded as restricted cash on the accompanying consolidated balance sheets.
-The Watertown Lease commenced in April 2018, with rent commencing in May 2018.
+The Watertown Lease had a non-cancelable term of ten years with an option to extend for one additional five-year period and is subject to rent escalation throughout the term.
+Additionally, the Watertown Lease required the Company to provide collateral, which was recorded as restricted cash on the consolidated balance sheets.
+The Watertown Lease commenced in April 2018.
 The Watertown Lease was classified as an operating lease and, upon the commencement in April 2018, the Company recorded a lease liability of \$15.1 million and a right-of-use asset of \$16.7 million, which is inclusive of \$1.5 million of construction costs funded by the Company.
-In calculating the lease liability and the right-of-use asset, the Company did not include the additional five-year period option as management does not believe there is reasonable certainty the Company will exercise the option.
+In initially calculating the lease liability and the right-of-use asset, the Company did not include the additional five-year period option as management did not believe there was reasonable certainty that the Company would exercise the option.
 In addition to rent, the Company is also responsible for paying its pro rata share of costs incurred for common area maintenance, real estate taxes and property insurance related to the leased space, which are accounted for as variable lease costs.